Sibi Sathyaraj: Film career

 In early 2003, Sibi was set to make his acting debut through Swami, the Tamil remake of the Malayalam film Nandanam (2002), directed by Renjith.
 However, despite beginning pre-production work, the film was later dropped.

 Sibi then started his acting career with the 2003 film Student Number 1, which was a box office failure.
 In his next four films, Jore (2004), Mannin Maindhan (2005), Vetrivel Sakthivel (2005) and Kovai Brothers (2006), he acted with his father, Sathyaraj, who also produced Sibi's following project, Lee (2007), directed by Prabhu Solomon, where he played the role of a football player.
 In his early years, several films he was announced to be part of, such as Perumal Swamy, Pattasu and Mamu, were shelved midway.

 Subsequently, Sibi took a break from acting; his next film, Naanayam (2010). was released three years after Lee.
 The film, directed by Shakti Soundar Rajan, saw Sibi playing his first negative role.
 Although his performance was well received, the film did not fare well.
 Following Naanayam he went on another sabbatical, during which he pursued an acting workshop at the New York Film Academy (NYFA) in Los Angeles for three months, before returning in 2014 with Naaigal Jaakirathai, again directed by Shakti Soundar Rajan.
 The film, which Sibi reportedly accepted after having listening to more than 200 scripts, featured him alongside a Belgian Shepherd dog as the protagonist.
 His next titles were Pokkiri Raja (2016), Jackson Durai (2016), Kattappava Kanom (2017) and Sathya (2017).

-In 2020, Sibiraj played a cop in the action crime thriller Walter, directed by U. Anbarasan.
+Then, Sibiraj played a cop in the action crime thriller Walter, directed by U. Anbarasan.
 Then he appeared in Kabadadaari (2021) a neo-noir thriller directed by Pradeep Krishnamoorthy, a remake of the Kannada film Kavaludaari.
 In 2022, he appeared in three films including Ranga, Maayon and Vattam.